DrSaaS/devops-tooling-website-solution/devops-tooling-website-solutiont.md

 1. check security groups
 2. check status of apache
-sudo setenforce 0
+sudo setenforce 0 ( Do this from root/home)
 To make this change permanent – open following config file sudo vi /etc/sysconfig/selinux and set SELINUX=disabledthen restrt httpd.

 #Apache page now displayed after previous 403 error.
 #Success
+# Install mysql
+sudo yum install mysql -y

 Update the website’s configuration to connect to the database (in /var/www/html/functions.php file).
-Apply tooling-db.sql script to your database using this command mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql
+Apply tooling-db.sql script to your database using this command

+sudo mysql -h <databse-private-ip> -u <db-username> -p <db-pasword> < tooling-db.sql

 Create in MySQL a new admin user with username: myuser and password: password: